 Drive with prudence and enjoy the Peninsula

 What kind of roads are there in the Yucatan Peninsula?

-In the Yucatan Peninsula There are two types of roads, of quota and the roads libres.
+In the Yucatan Peninsula There are two types of roads, of quota and the roads free.

-- ROADS OF FEE (with tolls): there are two payment roads in the Peninsula, the one that connects Mérida with Cancun and the other Campeche with Champoton.
+- ROADS OF FEE (with tolls): there are two payment roads in the Peninsula, the one that connects Mérida us Cancun and the other Campeche us Champoton.
 The latter is a section of 40 km and costs around 60 pesos.

 - FREE ROADS they are the rest, without any payment.
 All the roads that connect the main towns such as Cancun, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Chetumal, Escárcega, Campeche, Mérida, Progreso, Peto, Ticul, Tizimín….
 They are good roads and well signposted.
 The back roads is where you can find some section with holes and less help signs on the road.
 They are not an impediment to travel by car.